Regulated Electricity Rate

 Alberta has replaced the Regulated Rate Option (RRO) with the Rate of Last Resort (RoLR) for electricity consumers.
 Unlike the RRO's monthly fluctuating rates, the RoLR offers a fixed rate set every two years, with adjustments capped at 10% per term.
 The intent of this change is to provide consumers with more stable and predictable electricity pricing.

-Effective January 1, 2025, Battle River Power Coop's Board of Directors has approved a RoLR of 13 cents per kWh for all members (per the Rate of Last Resort Regulation), set as a fixed price for the next two years.
+Effective January 1, 2025, Battle River Power Coop's Board of Directors approved a Rate of Last Resort (RoLR) of 13 cents per kWh for all members (per the Rate of Last Resort Regulation), set as a fixed price for the next two years.
+The RoLR rate will replace the current Regulated Rate Option (RRO).
+Members on the RRO were automatically transferred to the new RoLR starting January 1, 2025.

 Battle River Power Coop remains dedicated to offering competitive energy options.
-Whether you are a small or large consumer, eligible members can explore our fixed contract option.
+Whether you are a small or large consumer, eligible members can explore our fixed contract options.
 For those interested in other alternatives, you are welcome to visit the Utilities Consumer Advocate (UCA) at www.ucahelps.alberta.ca or call 310-4822 (toll free in Alberta) to explore a range of energy retailers.

 Key Points